nleaf/nleaf.github.io/_casestudies/Prodigo-Solutions.md

     experience, who provides us with a turnkey solution at a predictable monthly cost."'
   cite: "- Tony Bollinger, Operations Manager, Prodigo Solutions"
   icon: "/uploads/ph_CasestudyProfile-1.jpg"
+- template: case-study-intro
+  block: casestudy-top
+  header: Lorem ipsum dolor sit amet, consectetur adipiscing elit.
+  description: Spun out of the University of Pittsburgh’s Medical Center (UPMC) in
+    July 2014 to enable healthcare providers to optimize spend and supply chain processes via contract automation, Prodigo Solutions, Inc. now counts some of the nation’s leading hospitals as its customers.
+The software provider develops solutions that address several acute challenges in healthcare procurement such as contract management, contract compliance, request & purchase order management, and automation of digital supply chain transactions.
+The utility of Prodigo’s solutions is especially attractive to the largest-scale integrated delivery network (IDNs) in the country, as Prodigo counts more than 20% of these massive healthcare systems as customers.
+  services:
+  - tag: Colocation
+  - tag: Cloud
+  managedservices:
+  - tag: Dedicated Firewall
+  - tag: DDoS Mitigation
+  - tag: Disaster Recovery as a Service
+  - tag: Server Management and Monitoring
 published: false

 ---